This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Punda Beach

-The beaches on the south coast of Paros are ideal during the summer months when strong winds blow on the Cyclades Islands.
+The beaches on the south coast of Paros are ideal during the summer months, when strong winds blow across the Cyclades.
 By far the best among them is Faragas Beach.

 This is a photo of Faragas Beach, a long sandy beach with turquoise waters.